htrc/HTRC-Tools-PairtreeHelper/README.md

 # HTRC-Tools-PairtreeHelper
-Tool and library that provides various APIs for managing HT IDs and the Pairtree structure.
+Tool that provides various conversion/introspection options for managing HT IDs and the Pairtree structure.

 # Build

-`sbt "project lib" clean test package` for building the library `sbt clean test app/dist` for building the app
+`sbt dist`

-Then find the built packages in the following folders:
+then find the built package in the `target/universal/` folder
-- lib/target/scala-2.12/
-- app/target/universal/

 # Run
 ```
-pairtree-helper-app 4.0
+pairtree-helper 4.0
 HathiTrust Research Center
   -h, --help      Show help message
   -v, --version   Show version of this program